I tried using Claude Code to automatically set IPTC keywords for a large number of photos

 Caption-Abstract : Small dog in pet carrier bag on street

-When importing these processed photos into Eagle, IPTC keywords are automatically recognized as tags, enabling search and classification.
+When importing these processed photos into Eagle, IPTC keywords are automatically recognized as tags, making search and classification possible.

-Strictly speaking, it's a Chiweenie (mix of Chihuahua and Miniature Dachshund), but since only the head is visible, it's recognized as a chihuahua
+Strictly speaking, it's a Chiweenie (a mix of Chihuahua and Miniature Dachshund), but since only the head is visible, it's recognized as a chihuahua.

-By utilizing Claude Code, I was able to significantly automate the photo tagging process that was previously done manually.
-This method enables efficient metadata application even for hundreds or thousands of photos.
+By utilizing Claude Code, I was able to significantly automate the photo tagging work that was traditionally done manually.
+This method makes it possible to efficiently add metadata to hundreds or thousands of photos.

-Claude Code is not just a coding tool but also a powerful agent for automating rule-based tasks.
-I feel it has potential for use in various operations beyond photo management.
+Claude Code is not just a coding tool, but also a powerful agent for automating rule-based tasks.
+I feel it has the potential to be utilized in various business operations, not just photo management.

-If you're struggling with organizing large numbers of photos, please try this method.
+If you're struggling with organizing a large number of photos, please try this method.
 It should greatly improve your photo management efficiency.

 Notes and Troubleshooting